 Another factor that you should look at is if anyone currently relies on your salary to pay for basic expenses.
 If you’re in a stage of life where nobody relies on your paycheck, you can get a much smaller insurance plan.

 Also, no exam plans have ceilings on how much insurance you can buy.
-Each company caps their plans at different limits, but most are around $250,000.
+Each company caps its plans at different limits, but most are around $250,000.